xiaowei20152012/app-theme-helper/README.md

 background is light: the navigation icon (e.g. back or drawer), title, and menu icons will be tinted black.
 Otherwise they will be white as normal.

-ATE will automatically theme widgets in your overflow menu, such as checkboxes and radio buttons.
+ATE will automatically theme widgets in your overflow menu, along with expandable menu actions.
+This includes checkboxes and radio buttons in your overflow sub-menus, and SearchViews expanded when you tap a search icon.
 It will also correctly theme `CollapsingToolbarLayout`'s.

 #### Individual Views and Lists